 School districts are limited in ability to increase revenue.
 Each year, school districts may increase local taxes to net 4% increase in revenue.

 According to Chip Sutherland of Hilliard Lyons Municipal Securities Group, BGISD’s current bonding capacity is $15.29 million.
 If a nickel tax is levied, the bonding potential of BGISD would be an estimated $27.625 million.
-The revenue from a “nickel tax” would be used only for construction of academic facilities and may also be matched by the state.
-IF adopted AND matched by the state, BGISD’s bonding capacity would be an estimated $37.135 million.
+The revenue from a “nickel tax” would be used only for construction of academic facilities and may also be equalized by the state.
+IF adopted AND equalized by the state, BGISD’s bonding capacity would be an estimated $37.135 million.

 By adopting a nickel tax on June 12, 2017, the Board of Education anticipates the BGHS project (estimated cost of $60 million by Martha Tarrant, Ross Tarrant Architects) to be completed in fewer phases, and a shorter amount of time, which will ulitmately benefit all students of Bowling Green City Schools.